Libby Betta, Split-Tailed Betta ALBINO - XL (Betta spl. male veiltail albino)

 Betta simplex is a paternal mouthbrooder.
 The male incubates the eggs and fry in his mouth.
 Breeding usually requires a calm, well-structured pair setup with soft, clean water, dense cover, and minimal disturbance.
 After spawning, the male collects eggs in his mouth and incubates them for 10-18 days, during which time he does not feed.
 Remove the female after spawning.
 After release, fry can accept newly hatched brine shrimp and microworms.
 Provide frequent small feedings and pristine water quality.

 Tropical Fish Co is the UK's specialist source for rare wild Betta species, including captive-bred Krabi Mouthbrooding Bettas.
 Every fish is quarantined, conditioned, and health-checked.
 We support conservation breeding and ethical sourcing.
-We offer a live arrival guarantee, secure packaging, and next-day delivery.
+We offer a live arrival guarantee, secure packaging, and tracked UK delivery.
 Order today and support conservation of this critically endangered species.

 24–28°C · pH 7.5–8.5 · 200L